grattan/R_at_Grattan/docs/Organising_R_projects.md

 <img src="atlas/jenny_bryan_filenames.png" width="66%" style="display: block; margin: auto;" />

 **Don't** create multiple versions of the same script (like `analysis_FINAL_002_MC.R` and `analysis_FINALFINAL_003_MC_WM.R`.)
 We're all familiar with this hellish scenario: you do some work in a Word document (shudder, shudder, the horror, etc.), email it to a colleague, the colleague edits it and sends it back with a tweaked filename, like `cool_word_doc_002.docx`.
+Soon enough your hard drive and email client is cluttered with endless iterations of your document.
 Try to avoid replicating this nightmare in R.

 If you do end up with multiple versions, put everything other than the latest version in a subfolder of your "R" folder, called "R/archive".
 To avoid a horrible mess of `analysis_FINAL_002.R` type documents cluttering up your folder, consider using [Git for version control](#version-control).